MicrosoftDocs/azure-devops-yaml-schema/content/pipeline.md

   webhooks: [ webhook ] # List of webhooks.
   packages: [ package ] # List of package resources.
 variables: variables | [ variable ] # Variables for this pipeline.
-lockBehavior: string # Behavior lock requests from this stage should exhibit in relation to other exclusive lock requests.
+lockBehavior: sequential | runLatest # Behavior lock requests from this stage should exhibit in relation to other exclusive lock requests.
 ```
 <!-- :::implementation-syntax-end::: -->